Facebuster: Belly-to-back wheelbarrow facebuster

 A variation to the wheelbarrow facebuster which sees the attacking wrestler stand at the side of an opponent and begin to lift them as for a belly-to-back suplex.
 Instead of falling backwards to drop the opponent back-first, the wrestler stops after lifting the opponent, grabs a hold of their legs while still holding the opponent up, and slams them face-first on to the mat.
 Jushin Thunder Liger is well known for using this move as a finisher, calling it the Crash Thunder Buster.

 Chickenwing facebuster

 The wrestler hooks both an opponent's arms in an elevated double chickenwing, lifts them up into the air from behind, then drops the opponent down onto the mat face first.
 There is also a sitout variation, where a wrestler hooks their opponent's legs and drops to a seated position, while planting the opponent's face into the canvas between the wrestler's legs.
 This was popularized by Beth Phoenix, who calls it the Glam Slam.
+The move was only ever been kicked out of once by Natalya a month before Phoenix's departure from WWE.
 Jon Moxley used this during the indies in the 2000s as the Hook and Ladder before signing with WWE in 2011.
 NJPW wrestler Ryusuke Taguchi used this move called the Dodon.
 Taya Valkyrie also used this move as a finisher dubbed Road To Valhalla.
-Jade Cargill currently used this as the Jaded.
-T. J. Perkins also utilize the move but instead dropped his opponent onto his knees.
+Jade Cargill currently uses this as the Jaded.
+TJP also utilized the move but instead dropped his opponent onto his knees.